scrapy/scrapy/docs/intro/install.rst

 Supported Python versions
 =========================

-Scrapy requires Python 3.5.2+, either the default CPython implementation or the PyPy 5.9+ implementation (see :ref:`python:implementations`).
+Scrapy requires Python 3.5.2+, either the CPython implementation (default) or the PyPy 5.9+ implementation (see :ref:`python:implementations`).